tushar-phondge/voiceit-sdk-iOS/README.md

 # VoiceIt SDK for iOS

-## Navigation
+A library that gives you out of the box access to the VoiceIt's Voice Authentication API right from your iOS app.
+For more information on VoiceIt and its features, see [the website](http://voiceit.tech) and [getting started docs](https://siv.voiceprintportal.com/getstarted.jsp)

 * [Getting Started](#getting-started)
 * [Installation](#installation)
 * [Setup](#setup)
 * [Preview](#preview)

-A library that gives you out of the box access to the VoiceIt's Voice Authentication API right from your iOS app.
-For more information on VoiceIt and its features, see [the website](http://voiceit.tech) and [getting started docs](https://siv.voiceprintportal.com/getstarted.jsp)

 ## Getting Started